jinselove/COPSS-Hydrodynamics-private/docs/sphinx/source/acknowledgments.rst

 (In Alphabetical order)

-This work was supported by MICCoM, as part of the Com- putational Materials Sciences Program funded by the U.S. De- partment of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division and by the U.S.
+This work was supported by MICCoM, as a part of the Com- putational Materials Sciences Program funded by the U.S. De- partment of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division and by the U.S.